Information About COVID-19 (Novel Coronavirus)

 - Centers for Disease Control and Prevention

-How to Access the Seattle Children’s Vaccine Clinic
+Location of the Seattle Children’s COVID-19 Vaccine Clinic

 The vaccine clinic is located at our hospital campus at 4800 Sand Point Way NE on the 8th floor of the Ocean building.
 Entrance to the hospital is only permitted to those who have an appointment.
 Once your appointment has been confirmed, we will send you instructions on where to park and how to enter the building.